 The path forward

 Using a model, we want to validate what shifted and create new assumptions: What is realistic and achievable?
 Once we quantify the new reality, we can reallocate resources to the tactics that are still fruitful.

 This template includes opportunity models for new and existing business (because the assumptions are likely different), and a lead gen plan.
 You plug in:

 - and funnel conversion rates

-The model will do the rest and calculate how many ops you need.
+The model will do the rest and calculate how many Opps you need.
 And it will show you the cost of the leads and opps to get there.

 Honestly, the first time you do this, you’ll probably have a CRAZY number of opportunities you need to generate, at a wildly out-of-budget cost.

 That’s when you go back to your exec team, finance, and your sales leaders to say “Okay, if we want to get to these revenue numbers, in this environment, this is what needs to change.”
 An open conversation about poor assumptions helps lift the burden off marketing’s shoulders.
-And it’s a far more convincing conversation when you are armed with the model–rather than just suspecting the goals and budget aren’t achievable.
+And it’s a far more convincing negotiation when you’re armed with the model – rather than just suspecting the goals and budget aren’t achievable.

 In this workshop I go column by column through the entire demand gen model, helping explain how you can personalize it with multiple geographies and products.